-1. Apply understanding to conduct pre-participation screening and risk stratification;

-2. Devise appropriate exercise interventions that take account of clients' goals, physical activity preferences, barriers and motives for physical activity; 3.
+- 1. Apply understanding to conduct pre-participation screening and risk stratification; - 2.
+Devise appropriate exercise interventions that take account of clients' goals, physical activity preferences, barriers and motives for physical activity; 3.
 Select and conduct exercise assessment methods and procedures that are appropriate to clients and monitor clients' signs and symptoms during physical activity; 4.
-Select and apply safe, client-centred exercise limits and appropriate and effective intensity ranges for physical activity and exercise; 5.
-Design, implement and assess exercise and physical activity interventions that address the variables of mode, intensity, duration, frequency, volume and progression of exercise; and 6.
-Communicate all of the above to clients and other exercise and health practitioners in appropriate language for each situation.
+Select and apply safe, client-centred exercise limits and appropriate and effective intensity ranges for physical activity and exercise; and 5.
+Design, implement and assess exercise and physical activity interventions that address the variables of mode, intensity, duration, frequency, volume and progression of exercise.